ocsisco/divisa/README.md

-# divisa

-## DIVISA
+# DIVISA

-** "Divisa" is an api for currency exchange, it works in a similar way to the commercial apis available in the market. **
+**"Divisa" is an api for currency exchange, it works in a similar way to the commercial apis available in the market.

 How to use "divisa"?